 If you think you might be sending a second set of invitations for a B-list, prepare for it ahead of time.
 Not only will it make the process smoother, it'll save you some serious cash since buying invitations in small batches is much more expensive than ordering them in a single shipment.

 Be realistic about the number of guests and plus-ones to avoid stress later on.

 Crunching the numbers isn't the most glamorous part of wedding planning, but there is a figure you really can't avoid: your guest list count.
 Your budget and the venue size are the main factors that should play into this decision.
 Each guest adds to the number of plates your caterer will prepare, favors, chair rentals and how much cake you'll need.
 Choose a number that's larger than your venue's capacity and you'll be holding your breath every time you open an RSVP.
 It's much better to keep your number on the conservative side.
 If there's room in the budget or you end up having more space than you thought you would, add later on.
-Make it easy on yourself and use The Knot Budget Calculator to play around with the numbers and see how much you can save or spend by subtracting or adding from your guest list.

 Include names on the response cards.